xcart/xc5-manual/en/taxes/setting_up_sales_tax.md

             ![]({{site.baseurl}}/attachments/8225533/8716421.png?effects=drop-shadow)
             For more info, see the section "Setting up your sales tax rates" further in this article.

-    *   If you need tax rates to be applied only to shipping charges, click on the link "<u>Click here to specify tax rates that will apply only to shipping charges</u>".
+    *   If you need tax rates to be applied only to shipping charges, click on the link "Click here to specify tax rates that will apply only to shipping charges".
         ![]({{site.baseurl}}/attachments/8225533/8716422.png?effects=drop-shadow)
         This will expand a section titled **Tax rates on shipping cost**.
         ![]({{site.baseurl}}/attachments/8225533/8716423.png?effects=drop-shadow)